DaveSummer36/civilwars-test/README.md

 # CIVILWARS - Work in Progress Civilization Game

+## CIVILWARS NEWS - New update comes in the following days

+Get ready!
+Alpha v1.1.0 is around us!
+Account creator, civilization chooser and player profile comes to the game soon!
+It is a tons of new features coming to the game:

+* Account registration
+* Profile for your account
+* Civilization chooser
+* Background images for every html page so far

+Currently these are the upcoming changes and updates about!

+# What is CivilWars?

 CivilWars is a <ins>text-based, civilization developer browser game</ins> which extends this experience to the next level.
 Discover, explore, conquer, upgrade, build...
 Everything you need is here!